aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/05-virtual-env.md

 ## Creating Persistent `conda` Environments in the Workspace

-While the Docker images you will be using to run experiments on Run:ai would contain the `conda` environments you would need, you can also create these virtual environments within your development environment, and have it be persisted.
 The following set of commands allows you to create the `conda` environment and store the packages within your own workspace directory:

 - First, have VSCode open the repository that you have cloned